dotnet/arcade/Documentation/Project-Docs/Charter Alignment/one-pager.md

 ## Risks
 - Charter alignment will involve Maestro Azure resources migration, this means that our services could potentially experience downtime, during and after the migration
-- The Maestro BuildAssetRegistry contains very important information for .NET releases
+- The Maestro BuildAssetRegistry contains very important information for .NET releases, it is of utmost importance that we handle the migration of it with care

 ## Rollouts
 - The ProdCon team will be responsible for rollouts of it's own services